-Incoming datasets in a view are those that are stacked together (a SQL-experienced person would call this a UNION) to begin the process of creating the view.
+The Incoming Dataset(s) in a derived dataset are those that are stacked together (a SQL-experienced person would call this a UNION) to begin the process of creating the new dataset.

-After opening the Edit View dialog (see https://support.lityxiq.com/241959-EditingDefining-a-Dataset-View), follow these steps to define the incoming data for a view.
+After opening the Settings window for the derived dataset (see https://support.lityxiq.com/241959-EditingDefining-a-Dataset-View), follow these steps to define the incoming dataset(s).

 If the Incoming Data panel is not already opened, click on that panel header to open it.
 Then click the Edit Incoming Data button.
 Note that if this view had previously been defined, as in the example below, you will see information on the currently defined incoming datasets.
 If this is a brand new dataset, this panel will be empty (no datasets shown).

 The interface elements available are described here:

 Add Dataset Button - click this button to add a single dataset to the list of incoming datasets.
 See this link for more information: https://support.lityxiq.com/183224-Define-a-Single-Incoming-Dataset.

 Multiple Datasets/Automate Button - click this button to add multiple datasets at once, either by selecting them individually, or by specifying a pattern their names must match.
 See https://support.lityxiq.com/116952-Define-Multiple-Incoming-Datasets-for-a-View for more details.